FollowBench: A Multi-level Fine-grained Constraints Following Benchmark for Large Language Models: Experiments

 \subsection{Experimental Setup}

-We evaluate 9 popular LLMs that demonstrated exceptional performance on previous benchmarks~\cite{alpaca_eval, vicuna2023, zhong2023agieval}, including GPT-4~\cite{DBLP:journals/corr/abs-2303-08774}, GPT-3.5~\cite{openai2022chatgpt}, WizardLM-13B-V1.2~\cite{xu2023wizardlm}, Vicuna-13B-V1.5~\cite{vicuna2023}, Vicuna-7B-V1.5, LLaMA2-Chat-13B~\cite{touvron2023llama}, LLaMA2-Chat-7B, Baichuan2-Chat-7B~\cite{baichuan2023baichuan2}, and ChatGLM2-6B~\cite{du2022glm}.
-We access GPT-4 and GPT-3.5 via \url{https://chatgpt.ust.hk}.
+We evaluate 13 popular LLMs including GPT-4-Preview-1106~\cite{DBLP:journals/corr/abs-2303-08774}, GPT-3.5-Turbo-1106~\cite{openai2022chatgpt}, Qwen-Chat-72B/14B/7B~\cite{qwen}, LLaMA2-Chat-70B/13B/7B~\cite{touvron2023llama}, WizardLM-13B-V1.2~\cite{xu2023wizardlm}, Vicuna-13B/7B-V1.5~\cite{vicuna2023}, Baichuan2-Chat-7B~\cite{baichuan2023baichuan2}, and ChatGLM3-6B~\cite{du2022glm}.
+We access GPT-4-Preview-1106 and GPT-3.5-Turbo-1106 via OpenAI API.
 We access other open-source LLMs from their official repositories.
 During the inference process, we set the temperature to 0 to ensure deterministic outputs.
 We set the maximum generation length to 2048.
 Other parameters use their default values.
+To facilitate the multilingual evaluation of LLM’s instruction-following ability, we also craft a Chinese version of \name, namely \namezh, in Appendix \ref{appendix: followbench_zh}.